fadhlillah2/simulation-systems-application/README.md

 ## Usage

 After running the application, navigate to the registration page, create a new user and you can manage consumer data (CRUD).
 You can then log in with this user to access the home page.
+You can also interact with it via HTTP requests.
+The session data will be persisted in the database through Spring Session using JDBC.

 ## Contributing